Do you need help decluttering your computer at home or at work?

 You may be surprised at how much your tastes, interests, and knowledge have changed over time.
 This isn’t anything surprising, it’s just a fact of life.

 Now’s a great time to clear out all those outdated and irrelevant internet browser bookmarks and folders.
 Begin by selecting one bookmark or folder, reviewing it, and evaluating it against your current goals and plans.

 Anything that doesn’t make the cut should be removed or deleted.

 Email signups and subscriptions.

 A great way to free up space in your email inbox is to cut out those email subscriptions you no longer read, use, or need.
 Take fifteen minutes to unsubscribe from at least ten different newsletters.

-Repeat as necessary on a regular basis, be it every month, or quarter.
-If you’re ever in doubt as to whether or not you’ll miss receiving a subscription, remember you can always resubscribe again in future.
+You can repeat this process as necessary on a regular basis, be it every month, or quarter.
+If you’re ever in doubt as to whether or not you’ll miss receiving a subscription, remember, you can always resubscribe again in future.

 Contacts in your address book.

 People come and go in our lives.
 But what happens to their information in your digital address book?